 It’s important to know that regardless of the stage, almost all children with intraocular retinoblastoma can be cured if they are properly treated.
 But the stage has a bigger impact on whether the affected eye (or the vision in the eye) can be saved.

-The International Classification for Intraocular Retinoblastoma is the newer staging system, which takes into account what has been learned about the disease in recent decades.
-Most doctors now use this system.
-It divides intraocular retinoblastomas into 5 groups, labeled A through E, based on the chances that the eye can be saved using current treatment options.
+The International Classification for Intraocular Retinoblastoma is the staging system that most doctors now use.
+It divides intraocular retinoblastomas into 5 groups, labeled A through E, based on the extent of the cancer and on the chances that the eye can be saved using current treatment options.

-Small tumors (3 millimeters [mm] across or less) that are only in the retina and are not near important structures such as the optic disc (where the optic nerve enters the retina) or the foveola (the center of vision).
+Small tumors (no more than 3 millimeters [mm] across) that are only in the retina and are not near important structures such as the optic disc (where the optic nerve enters the retina) or the foveola (the center of vision).

-All other tumors (either larger than 3 mm or small but close to the optic disc or foveola) that are still only in the retina.
+All other tumors (either larger than 3 mm or close to the optic disc or foveola) that are still only in the retina.

 Well-defined tumors with small amounts of spread under the retina (subretinal seeding) or into the jelly-like material that fills the eye (vitreous seeding).